UnluckyForSome/LaunchBox-to-PCSX2-Extractor/README.md

 Once you have the `.exe` file ready, all thats left to do is set up the command-line arguments in the "Edit Emulator" options in LaunchBox, which will link everything together  Firstly, select the new `.exe` you compiled (or downloaded, thanks for trusting me!) as the **"Emulator Application Path"**.
 Then, this script needs the following as arguments in the **"Default Command-Line Parameters"** section:

 1. Path to folder where files are being extracted.
-(Usually Path/To/LaunchBox/7-Zip/Temp)
+(Usually `X:/Your/Path/To/LaunchBox/7-Zip/Temp`)
-2. Path to the PCSX2 exe
+2. Path to the PCSX2 `.exe`. (`X:/Your/Path/To/PCSX2/pcsx2.exe`)
-3. Emulator arguments in triple-quotes.
+3. Emulator arguments in **triple-quotes**.
 If you have multiple emulator arguments to pass, you need to surround these in *ANOTHER* pair of quotes.
 For example, for a single argument: `"""--no-gui"""` and for a double argument: `""""--no-gui""" """--fullscreen""""`

 # An Example Setup:
 ![LaunchBox Settings](https://i.imgur.com/eNyA6S6.png)